Publix Coupon Policy

 Total Order Off Coupons

 Many stores offer total order off order coupons or total off specific category coupons.
-Publix will sometimes send these coupons out in the mail, or through their Baby Club and sometimes you may find them in the Sunday paper.
+Publix will sometimes send these coupons out in the mail, or through their Baby Club and sometimes you may find them in the Sunday paper or in your Target ad.
 Publix will accept one of these Publix coupons per day and one Competitor coupon per day.
 You must meet the total order off amount on the coupon.
 For example, if you have the two coupons to the right:

-The Winn Dixie coupon, on the top, has no specifics you receive $5 off your purchase of $40.00 or more.
-The Publix coupon, on the bottom, requires you to purchase $50.00.
-You may use both these coupons in one transaction, if you presented these two coupons in your transaction you would need to spend $90 in that transaction before any coupons but after BOGO discounts.
+The Winn Dixie coupon, on the top, you receive $5 off your purchase of $40.00 or more.
+The Publix coupon, on the bottom, requires you to purchase $50.00 to receive $5 off.
+You may use both these coupons in one transaction, if you presented these two coupons in your transaction you would need to spend $90 in that transaction before any coupons, but after BOGO discounts.
 Your total must be $90 before you hand over any coupons.
 Using these two coupons you will receive a $10 deduction from your order before you even have handed over the store and manufacturer coupons so it is a great start!
-If you do not have the Winn Dixie coupon or Publix coupon to use, you can use the other.
-If you just had the Winn Dixie coupon you would need to spend only $40 to receive the $5 discount from the coupon.

 Match Ups and Best Deals